Zack Taylor

 3. Multi-Level Urban Governance in Theory and Practice

 Cities and neighbourhoods are increasingly the targets of place-based public policies and municipalities increasingly function as policy makers rather than policy takers are full participants in intergovernmental policy partnerships.
 Professor Taylor researches current and historical multi-level governance processes and institutions in relation to cities and urbanization.
 His book Shaping the Metropolis, a comparative historical analysis of multi-level urban governance in Canada and the United States, was published in 2019.
-In collaboration with Neil Bradford (Huron), Alison Smith (Toronto), and Martin Horak (Western), he is also principal investigator of a 2019–23 Insight Development Grant from the Social Sciences and Humanities Research Council on Canada’s Implicit Urban Policy.
+In collaboration with Neil Bradford (Huron), Alison Smith (Toronto), and Martin Horak (Western), he was principal investigator of a 2019–23 Insight Development Grant from the Social Sciences and Humanities Research Council on Canada’s Implicit Urban Policy.
+With Enid Slack (Toronto), he is principal investigator of a 2025–27 Insight Development Grant entitled the Impacts of Canadian Local Public Finance Project.

 4. Urban Political Economy and Local Elections